cjbind/cjbind-docs/en/guide/limitation.md

 ## Macros

 Cangjie currently lacks a suitable expression parsing library, making it impossible to directly evaluate macro values.
-When encountering macros, `cjbind` skips the entire `#define`.
+When encountering macros, `cjbind` constructs a C file and then calls `clang` to evaluate the expression value.

 There are plans to add support for simple string and numeric macros, but this has not been implemented yet.